Comment

 6.03 Why diagnostic pathways?

-Estimated reading: 3 minutes 28 views Authors
+Estimated reading: 3 minutes 364 views Authors

 Which brings us to the second step on the path: what other symptoms are there and how do they relate to the main symptom?
 The combinations with a leading symptom can be varied, but they are finite.
 The "Medical history" section lists other symptoms that are associated with the main symptom.
 The analysis of the findings and the results of the physical examination are part of the further collection of data that can help us to weigh up the differential diagnoses.

 Attempts to somehow arrive at the correct diagnosis from a leading symptom via an algorithm have not been particularly successful to date.
-The diagnostic path rejects this ambition: the path leads through a maze of possibilities, with many questions and assessments.
+The diagnostic path rejects this ambition: the path leads through a maze of possibilities, with many enquiries and assessments.
 The differential diagnostic approach is based on the idea that symptom complexes recur repeatedly and only allow a finite number of interpretations.

 The conceivable interpretations are listed in section 4.
-They are organized according to the major pathogenetic principles - which cannot always be done consistently, but creates a little more order.
+They are organised according to the major pathogenetic principles - which cannot always be done consistently, but creates a little more order.
 The headings mean the following:

 • Under "sympathetic" are diagnoses in which a leading symptom is involved but is not the leading symptom